 What is Dental Negligence?

-Dental Negligence is where you have undergone dental work which has been either substandard or your dentist / hygienist has caused unnecessary pain, suffering or injury.
-Dental negligence cases have been risen in recent years as patients have become more aware of their rights.
+Dental Negligence is where you have undergone dental work which has been either substandard or your dentist/hygienist has caused unnecessary pain, suffering or injury.
+Dental negligence cases have risen in recent years as patients have become more aware of their rights.

-If you have undergone dental work that you are unhappy with and believe that you have suffered unnecessarily, then T G Baynes Solicitors have and experienced team of specialist solicitors as well as an in-house nurse to assist you in your compensation claim.
-Examples of Dental Negligence Case Studies we have been instructed on can be found here
+If you have undergone dental work that you are unhappy with and believe that you have suffered unnecessarily, then T G Baynes Solicitors have an experienced team of specialist solicitors as well as an in-house nurse to assist you in your compensation claim.
+Examples of Dental Negligence Case Studies we have been instructed on can be found here.

 Can I Claim Compensation for Dental Negligence?